elizabethdaly/data-analysis-project/README.md

 8. 156 of the 244 observations concern party size of two.
 9. The largest group represented in the data set is: male, non-smokers, dining with one other person at dinner on Sundays.
 There are 22 of them.
 The average tip left by this group is $2.59, very similar to the average tip for the whole data set, $2.99.
 10. There is a linear relationship between tip and total bill: tip = 0.11 (total_bill) + 0.92
 11. Larger parties spend more money in total, but each person in the party spends less than if they were part of a smaller group.
 The same applies to the tip amount.
+The tip per person versus size is fit really well by a linear model.
 12. A k-nearest neighbours classifier was used to predict time from tip, total bill and size inputs.
 The classifier predicted the time (lunch or dinner) correctly about 69% of the time.
 Considering only data from non-smokers reduced the classifier performance by a few percent.

 In conclusion, ...